vlad-onis/transaction_processing/README.md

 * Rustfmt was used on all files, no custom formatting was used.
 * Any **invalid** csv entry will **STOP** the program at that point.
 This problem is fixed on
  <TP23-fix-program-end-on-csv-error-input> branch but **not merged** on purpose.
+* Logs (println) left commented on purpose, for later ease of debugging.

 <!-- CONTRIBUTING -->